 We believe that the teaching learning activity is an interactive process requiring the active participation of both the teacher and learners.
+In addition, we believe that learning is an individual process, and that individuality needs to be considered in the choices of teaching methodologies, within resource constraints.

-We value individuality and diversity in thought and experiences and believe that a wide range of teaching methodologies should be utilized to meet the stated objectives of the learning experience.
+A wide range of teaching methodologies will be utilized to meet the stated objectives of the educational experience.